nf-core/nft-utils/docs/usage.md

 - `WARN:` messages (warning logs)
 - `ERROR:` messages (error logs)

+This behaviour can be disabled by setting `sorted: false`, which is not recommended as it will cause the snapshot to fail.

 Other lines are kept in their original order.

 - Other log messages (INFO, etc.)